5nizza/5nizza.github.io/_posts/2015-10-14-on-original-algorithm-for-games-of-incomplete-information.md

 References to "beginner" material on imperfect-information games for studying would be handy!
-Here are some refs on games in general:
+Here are some refs on games in general
-(without links but you can even find downloadable versions):
+(you can google downloadable versions):

   - "Automata Logics, and Infinite Games: A Guide to Current Research" -- for advanced students?